 On the contrary, endurance athletes should avoid eating fiber before a long race.

-These sources of carbs can be quickly digested, absorbed by muscles for fast restoration of glycogen stores.
+These sources of carbs can be quickly digested, and absorbed by muscles for fast restoration of glycogen stores.
 Furthermore, right after exercise we can have high-glycemic carbs, such as white bread or sugar.
 These foods can further maximize the rate of glycogen synthesis.

 Add protein to your post workout meal for faster muscle recovery!